kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(a\) Each person operating a civil aircraft of U.S. registry outside of the United States shall—

-\(1\) When over the high seas, comply with Annex 2 (Rules of the Air) to the Convention on International Civil Aviation and with §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|§91.117]](c), 91.127, 91.129, and 91.131;
+\(1\) When over the high seas, comply with Annex 2 (Rules of the Air) to the Convention on International Civil Aviation and with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|§§91.117]](c), 91.127, 91.129, and 91.131;

 \(2\) When within a foreign country, comply with the regulations relating to the flight and maneuver of aircraft there in force;

-\(3\) Except for §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|§91.117]](a), 91.307(b), 91.309, 91.323, and 91.711, comply with this part so far as it is not inconsistent with applicable regulations of the foreign country where the aircraft is operated or Annex 2 of the Convention on International Civil Aviation; and
+\(3\) Except for [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|§§91.117]](a), 91.307(b), 91.309, 91.323, and 91.711, comply with this part so far as it is not inconsistent with applicable regulations of the foreign country where the aircraft is operated or Annex 2 of the Convention on International Civil Aviation; and

 \(4\) When operating within airspace designated as Reduced Vertical Separation Minimum (RVSM) airspace, comply with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.706   Operations within airspace designed as Reduced Vertical Separation Minimum Airspace.|§91.706]].